United Downs (United Kingdom)

 Follower site for Mine Thermal Energy Storage (MTES).

 The Mine Thermal Energy Storage follower site is located at United Downs, Cornwall where the UK’s first geothermal electricity plant is being developed.
-The MTES feasibility study at United Downs aims to evaluate the use of nearby United Mines to store excess heat from the geothermal power plant.
-United Mines comprises a mapped network of 130 kilometres of shafts and adits (passage to an underground mine), which are relics of 19th century tin and copper mining.
-The MTES project at United Downs is led by Geothermal Engineering Ltd. We aim to do the following:
+The MTES feasibility study at United Downs aims to evaluate the use of nearby United and Consolidated Mines to store excess heat from the geothermal power plant.
+The MTES project at United Downs is led by Geothermal Engineering Ltd (GEL).
+GEL aim to explore the feasibility of storing residual heat from a deep geothermal power plant to aid management of the seasonal mismatch in the heat supply and demand and ensure continuity of heat supply during geothermal well maintenance downtime.

 Photograph of an engine house forming part of the United Mines network, with the United Downs drilling rig in the background.